17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 A true 5-star hotel in St. Martin, it’s lured the rich and famous like Oprah Winfrey, Jackie O, Salma Hayek, Anderson Cooper and Kevin Kline.

-Its 83 rooms and suites are housed in a collection of two-story white-washed cottages that are adorned with shutters, arches and terracotta tile roofs.
+Its 83 rooms and suites spill across a collection of white-washed two-story cottages, adorned with shutters, arches and terracotta tile roofs.

 Named after flowers, they feature travertine floors, soothing blue and coral colors and a touch of glamor.
 Some suites even have private pools.